 1. Registering the death and organising the funeral.

-2. Informing relevant parties, such as the deceased person's pension or benefit providers and the Inland Revenue.
+2. Informing relevant parties, such as the deceased person's pension or benefits providers and the Inland Revenue.

 3. The administration of the estate which broadly means identifying all assets and liabilities of the deceased, dealing with them as appropriate and distributing the balance in accordance with the will or if there is no will the Intestacy rules.

-Barker Son & Isherwood have a friendly specialist team who offer a variety of services that can be tailored to the particular circumstances and the requirements of those left behind.
-To assist this they are now running a Probate Clinic every Monday morning, offering a free 15 minute appointment to give initial advice on what action is necessary and to explore whether any professional help would be beneficial and the likely cost of this.
+Barker Son & Isherwood has a friendly specialist team who offers a variety of services that can be tailored to the particular circumstances and the requirements of those left behind.
+To assist this they are now running a Probate Clinic every Monday morning, offering a free 15-minute appointment to give initial advice on what action is necessary and to explore whether any professional help would be beneficial and the likely cost of this.

 Return to News